Skip to main content

 3. Under Webhooks, paste the webhook URL from Autoheal

-5. Copy the Client Secret from the integration page
+5. Copy the Client Secret from the Credentials section at the bottom

 3